azavea/pfb-network-connectivity/README.md

 ## Importing other neighborhoods

-Running the analysis requires a neighborhood shapefile polygon to run the analysis against, as well as the OSM data for that region.
+Running the analysis requires a neighborhood shapefile polygon to run the analysis against.

-To get started, place your neighborhood boundary shapefile at: `./data/neighborhood_boundary.shp`.
+To get started, place your neighborhood boundary shapefile, unzipped, in the project `./data` directory.
-Then, go to https://mapzen.com/data/metro-extracts/ and create an OSM extract that covers at least the area defined in neighborhood_boundary.shp.
-Include at least a 2mi buffer.
-Once the OSM extract is ready, download the "Raw OpenStreetMap XML dataset", unzip it and place it at `./data/neighborhood.osm`

 You will also need to know the following:
 - State abbrev that your neighborhood is found in, e.g. 'ma' for Massachussetts